theonize/rediscovering_the_bible/episode/zimrat/Criteria.md

 - -5pt ~ speaks ill of God or His ways

 4. Is it followable?
-- 2pt ~ nice, clear language format
+- 2pt ~ nice, clear language format that flows sensibly
 - 2pt ~ words are commonly singable
 - 2pt ~ can it be categorized as a psalm, hymn, or spiritual song
-- 2pt ~ the sections/phrases flow sensibly

 5. Is it musically pleasing?
 - 2pt ~ nice, catchy melody
-- 2pt ~ hood harmonies, chord progressions
+- 2pt ~ hood harmonies, chord progressions, and dynamics
 - 2pt ~ catchy/memorable
-- 2pt ~ good use of dynamics